fnxpt/flow-code-examples/README.md

 # Flow Code Examples

-This repository contains front-end and back-end code examples, used in Backbase Community Documentation for Flow.
+This repository contains front-end and back-end code examples and code snippets, used in Backbase Community Documentation for Flow.
 See https://community.backbase.com/